Estimating Probabilistic Safe WCET Ranges of Real-Time Systems at Design Stages: Approach

-After reducing the dimensionality of the input dataset $\vv{D}$ in Algorithm~\ref{alg:safewcet}, resulting in the reduced dataset $\vv{D}^r$, SafeRefinement learns an initial model to predict safe WCET ranges.
+After reducing the dimensionality of the input dataset $\vv{L}$ in Algorithm~\ref{alg:safewcet}, resulting in the reduced dataset $\vv{L}^r$, SafeRefinement learns an initial model to predict safe WCET ranges.
 SafeRefinement uses logistic regression~\cite{Hosmer:13} because it enables a probabilistic interpretation of safe WCET ranges and the investigation of relationships among different tasks' WCETs.
 For example, Figure~\ref{fig:wspace} shows a \emph{safe border} determined by an inferred logistic regression model $m$ with a probability $p$ of deadline misses.
-Note that a safe range, e.g., $[\mathit{wmin}(j_1), w_1]$ of task $j_1$ in Figure~\ref{fig:wspace}, is determined by a point on the safe border in a multidimensional WCET space.
+Note that a safe range, e.g., $[C^{min}_1, C_1]$ of task $\tau_1$ in Figure~\ref{fig:wspace}, is determined by a point on the safe border in a multidimensional WCET space.
 A safe border distinguishes safe and unsafe areas in the WCET space.
-After inferring a logistic regression model $m$ from the dataset, SafeRefinement selects a probability $p$ maximising the safe area under the safe border determined by $m$ and $p$ while ensuring that all the data instances, i.e., sets of WCET values, classified as safe using the safe border are actually observed to be safe in the input dataset, i.e., no false positives (lines 3--4).
+After inferring a logistic regression model $m$ from the input dataset, SafeRefinement selects a probability $p$ maximising the safe area under the safe border determined by $m$ and $p$ while ensuring that all the data instances, i.e., sets of WCET values, classified as safe using the safe border are actually observed to be safe in the input dataset, i.e., no false positives (lines 3--4).
+We note that engineers can also select an adequate probability, which may yield false positives or not maximise the area under the safe border, depending on their needs.

 SafeRefinement uses a second-order polynomial response surface model (RSM)~\cite{Munda:08} to build a logistic regression model.
 RSM is known to be useful when the relationship between several explanatory variables (e.g., WCET variables) and one or more response variables (e.g., safe or unsafe label) needs to be investigated~\cite{Munda:08,Muhuri:18}.
 RSM contains linear terms, quadratic terms, and 2-way interactions between linear terms.
-Let $V$ be a set of WCET variables $v_i$ in $\vv{D}^r$.
+Let $V$ be a set of WCET variables $v_x$ in $\vv{L}^r$.
 Then, the logistic regression model of SafeRefinement is defined as follows: